 Transferring Residential Property

-You must remember that it is illegal to transfer Residential Property from a Member (or an associate of a Member including family members by blood or marriage or entities controlled by the Member).
+You must remember that it does not comply with super regulations to transfer Residential Property from a Member (or an associate of a Member including family members by blood or marriage or entities controlled by the Member).
 So you should never contemplate this transfer as it will lead to significant penalties.

 Transfers must be at Market Value

 All In Specie Transfers of assets from a Member (or an associate of a Member including family members by blood or marriage or entities controlled by the Member) must be transferred at Market Value.
 The Market Value must be clearly detailed in the Off Market Transfer Form prepared for the transfer of ASX Listed Securities or Managed Funds or in the event of Commercial Property in the Transfer Documentation.
 To the extent that the asset is transferred to the SMSF at a value under Market Value the transfer will be "deemed" to be at Market Value.

 Treatment of In Specie Transfers within the SMSF

 When you make an In Specie Transfer to an SMSF, it can be treated in one of two ways when it is received by the SMSF.
 It can be treated as either a Contribution or alternatively as an Asset Purchase by the SMSF.
 It is totally your choice which option is chosen!
 Each is discussed below.